unixunion/py-solace-provision/README.md

 You can get the YAML representation of a object with almost any of the get_* subcommands, though some fields should be commented out for compatibility reasons.
 See the data/ examples

-### Adding more managed types
+### Adding more manager types

-Add the appropriate model, and API into the "klasses" field of the AutoManageGenerator class.
+Currenctly "action", "config" and "monitor" are all present.
+So there is no need for this.
+But if you want to know.

+Add/Removing manager types is controlled via the "klasses" kwarg, that is passed into AutoApi upon instantiation.

+TODO/FIXME make this source of truth the yaml config.

     klasses = [
+        {
-        {"api": ConfigAllApi, "command": "config"},
+            "api": ConfigAllApi,
+            "subcommand": "config",
+            "config_class": solace_semp_config.Configuration,
+            "client_class": solace_semp_config.ApiClient
+        },
+        {
-        {"api": MonitorAllApi, "command": "monitor"},
+            "api": MonitorAllApi,
+            "subcommand": "monitor",
+            "config_class": solace_semp_monitor.Configuration,
+            "client_class": solace_semp_monitor.ApiClient
+        },
+        {
-        {"api": ActionAllApi, "command": "action"}
+            "api": ActionAllApi,
+            "subcommand": "action",
+            "config_class": solace_semp_action.Configuration,
+            "client_class": solace_semp_action.ApiClient
+        }
     ]

 ### Optional Extras